alexmarder/ip2as/index.md

 # Extract Origin ASes from RIR
 This step is not required, but RIR extended delegation files can fill in prefixes that are missing from the BGP route announements used to create the prefix2as file.
 First, download an RIR extended delegation file, one from each of the five RIRs.
-The file rir_delegations.py processes RIR extended delegation files, with the arguments,
+The <tt>rir2as</tt> script processes RIR extended delegation files, with the arguments,

 Argument | Required | Description
 :--- | :--- | :---